labomics/SNPsnp/README.md

 * pandas
 * numpy
 * sklearn
-* sys

 ## Usage
 When you want to predict the saturated SNP number of a strain, you can use this model.
 The usage of this model is extremely easy.
-All you need is a file that consisting of normalized sequencing coverage, sequencing depth, abundance, genome length, SNP number and SNP density at the current sequencing depth.
-Then you can get the predicted SNP saturation number (denormalization is needed) to judge whether your current sequencing depth is suifficent for your research.
+All you need is a file that consisting of sequencing coverage, sequencing depth, abundance, genome length, SNP number and SNP density at the current sequencing depth.
+Then you can get the predicted SNP saturation number to judge whether your current sequencing depth is suifficent for your research.

 ```
 python useSNPsnp.py [inputfile]